JJ-Shep/JJ-Shep/README.md

 I’m interested in: Linux (mainly Arch and Gentoo)

-How to reach me: Discord - ElusiveNULL#6374
+How to reach me: Discord - @elusivenull